 With the last piece, we can see the math resolve itself:

-1 acre of planted trees can absorb roughly 3.6 tons of CO2 per year**.
+Knowing that 1 acre of planted, mature trees can absorb roughly 3.6 tons* of CO2 per year, it would take those trees more than 62 years to offset the emissions from just one loader.

 Exclude, Don’t Offset